mobiusml/aana_chat_with_video/README.md

 > **⚠️ Warning**
 >
-> The applications require 1 largs GPUs to run.
+> The applications require 1 large GPUs to run.
 GPU should have at least 48GB of memory.
 >
 > The applications will detect the available GPU automatically but you need to make sure that `CUDA_VISIBLE_DEVICES` is set correctly.
 >